ccmarris/b1ddi-automation-demo/README.rst

 .. important::

+    The default bloxone.ini and script assumes that the b1ddi-auto-demo DNS Server Group (NSG) already exists.
+If you are running outside of Infoblox you will need to create this NSG, or specify an alternative.
+This requires an On Prem Host to be assigned to the NSG.

-    Since a zone requires an On Prem Host to be defined, the generic NSG has an associated On Prem Host that is not in use.
+    Within Infoblox, the default NSG has an associated On Prem Host that is not in use.
 Please do not try to use or modify either the On Prem Host or the NSG as this may affect other peoples ability to perform demonstrations.
     Please create your own and customise your inifile appropriately.

 Usage